Strategic Housing Land Availability Assessment (SHLAA) and the Brownfield Land Register

 - Appendix C Summaries by settlement

 In July 2017, an erratum was produced to correct a few minor inaccuracies in the SHLAA 2016.

 Future Updates and Submitted Sites

-If you believe that there is an error or mistake in the SHLAA, please clearly set this out to us with the site reference and address and this can be considered as part of future updates to the SHLAA.
-Please e-mail the team at email@example.com or contact us by telephone on 01730 814810 (ask for Planning Policy).
+If you believe that there is an error or mistake in the SHLAA or brownfield register, please clearly set this out to us with the site reference and address and this can be considered as part of future updates.
+Please e-mail the team at firstname.lastname@example.org or contact us by telephone on 01730 814810 (ask for Planning Policy).